-Regardless of how long you choose to spend, there is no denying that Mostar is one of the absolutely best stops and makes for a fantastic finale of this Zagreb to Dubrovnik road trip!
+Regardless of how long you choose to spend, there is no denying that Mostar is one of the absolute best stops and makes for a fantastic finale of this Zagreb to Dubrovnik road trip!

 On top of that, however, if you have more time to dedicate to this road trip, I would recommend resting your head overnight near Plitvice Lakes (so you can get there as early in the day as possible!) and in Zadar.

 Hostel Mali Mrak — A small hostel that is perfect for solo and budget travellers.
 They have both dorm and private rooms available, clean facilities, friendly staff, and great common areas to meet other travellers.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other options in Zagreb

 Falling Lakes Hostel — A good option for backpackers and budget travellers near Plitvice Lakes, this hostel offers both dorm and private rooms and also organise a shuttle to the national park entrance.
 There is also a great common area making meeting other travellers easy.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other options near Plitvice Lakes!

 Downtown Boutique Hostel — A small and chic hostel centrally located in the old town.
 They offer both dorm beds and private rooms, have a friendly staff and great common areas to meet other travellers.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other options in Zadar

 Tchaikovsky Hostel — A perfect backpacker, budget, or solo traveller option.
 This centrally-located hostel offers both dorm and private rooms, clean facilities, and great common areas for meeting fellow travellers in Split.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other options in Split

 Old Town Hostel — A hostel situated, you guessed it, in the old town, this highly-rated accommodation is great for budget and solo travellers.
 Offering both dorm and private rooms, they have a helpful staff, a common kitchen, and great areas to meet others.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other options in Dubrovnik